tgra/Linked-Art-Collection-Data-Workflow/README.md

 The workflow includes reusable elements so that it can be repurposed with a different data source and/or different data model entities.

-The Python code makes use of jsonnet code templates and cromulent Python library.

-The code transformed three types of photographic entity to their corresponding representation in Linked Art:
+The Python code makes use of jsonnet code templates and cromulent Python library, and transforms three types of photographic entity to their corresponding representation in Linked Art:
 - digital photographic image
   - to digitalobject
 - photographic negative